zakidayib/grade/README.md

 ##### Your Task 😃:

-1. Create a varaible `grade` and give it a value between 1 and 100
+1. Create a variable `grade` and give it a value between 1 and 100
 2. Create an if statement that does the following

 - if grade is between `100` and `90` the if statement shall console log `You got an A grade`